NSP

 Director

-I am a Heritage Consultant working within the planning and development industry, with over 30 years experience in the sector.
+I am a Heritage Consultant working within the planning and development industry, with over 35 years experience in the sector.
+I tend to work mainly in the Banbury region, but also have a base in Suffolk and can work more widely if required.

 I combine an enthusiasm for seeing the best possible heritage solutions with a practical and pragmatic approach focussed on understanding what my clients are trying to achieve.